dj1ch/minigotchi/FACES.md

 ### (0-o) (o-0) Looking around

-- looking for a Pwnagotchi, scanning for AP's
+- looking for a Pwnagotchi, scanning for APs

 ### ('-') Neutral